lsst-sims/sims_featureScheduler_runs1.5/README.md

 ### Bare Bones

-This is an intentionally bad simulation, where we meet the SRD requirements, but have not particularly crafted a useful strategy.
+This is an intentionally "bad" simulation, where we only strive to meet the SRD requirements, but have not particularly crafted a useful strategy for science.
 This is a good example of just how deep the WFD area could possibly get.

-Only WFD area, minimal DDF cadence.
+Only WFD area, minimal DDF cadence. pairs in same filter.

 ### Classic Baseline